LOEK-RS/rs-figures/README.md

-This repository contains figures and the corresponding R code to reproduce them from [the Research group of Remote Sensing and Spatial Modelling, Institute of Landscape Ecology, University of Münster](https://www.uni-muenster.de/RemoteSensing/en/).
+This repository contains figures and the corresponding code to reproduce them.
+They are made by the members of [the Remote Sensing and Spatial Modelling research group, Institute of Landscape Ecology, University of Münster](https://www.uni-muenster.de/RemoteSensing/en/).

 ## Gallery